intel/neuro-vectorizer/README.md

 - LLVM (you need to have `/usr/lib/llvm-X.Y/lib/libclang.so.1` or equivalent working).
 Currently tested with `/usr/lib/llvm-6.0/lib/libclang.so.1`.
 - clang (`pip install clang`).
 Current tested version is clang-6.0.0.2.

-The framework takes the text code of loops (detects them in the code) and uses an embedding generator.
+The framework takes the text code of loops (detects them in the code) and uses an AST embedding generator.
 The output of this generator is fed to a neural network agent that predicts the optimal factors.

-There are two modes of operation of this framework:
-1) If you decide to use a neural network as a code embedding generator, it might be better to train end-to-end (the gradients of the NN of the RL agents back propogate to the input of the embedding generator).
-In that case you just have to run `python autovec.py` and if necessary modify "autovec.py" or "envs/neurvec.py" (mainly to change hyperparameters).
-Currently we implemented a neural network model based on code2vec.
-To use code2vec, you have first to run:
+# To run training run:
 ```
 - cd preprocess
-- source ./configure.sh //you need here to modify CODE2VEC_LOC and SOURCE_DIR to point to your files.
+- source ./configure.sh //you might need here to modify SOURCE_DIR to point to your train data.
-- source ./preprocess.sh //this will generate the bag of words of the training set for code2vec (the training set is in "training_data" feel free to add more samples).
+- source ./preprocess.sh //this will generate the bag of words embedding of the AST trees for the training data (the training set is in "training_data" feel free to add more samples).
 - python autovec.py
 ```
+**Important notes:**
-Note that this will take a long time to finish training.
+- Training might take a long time to finish.
+- autovec.py uses the RLLib/TUNE API explained here: https://ray.readthedocs.io/en/latest/tune-package-ref.html.
+- O3_runtimes.pkl and obs_encodings.pkl are provided in `./training_data`.
+O3_runtimes.pkl stores the -O3 runtimes on Intel® AVX Intel® Xeon® Processor E5-2667 v2 and obs_encodings.pkl stores the encodings of the AST programs so that you don't have to recompute it when training on the training data. **If you have another Processor, remove O3_runtimes.pkl or else it will use -O3 runtimes based on the wrong processor**!

-If you want to use another neural network in the embedding generator, you need to modify `get_obs` function in "envs/neurovec.py" and use that model in `autovec.py` (follow the TODOs in the code).
+- If you want to use another model in the embedding generator, you need to modify `get_obs` function in "envs/neurovec.py".

-2) If you do not need to do end-to-end training (for example a pretrained code embedding generator, or use your own embedding generator that is not necessarily neural networks, then you need to modify this line https://github.com/AmeerHajAli/NeuroVectorizer/blob/e5e162761e6b51889b085fec2999f4780c0f91ec/envs/neurovec.py#L52 if you are using a pickle file of all the embeddings or `get_obs` function in "envs/neurovec.py" to return your embedding if you want it to query the generator in each step.

-# to run rollout/inference on files in the provided dataset\*:
+# To run rollout/inference on files in the provided dataset\*:
 `python temp_rollout.py <~/ray_results/NeuroVectorizer/PPO_NeuroVectorizerEnv_*/checkpoint_*/checkpoint-*> --rollout_dir \
-<./rollout_data>`
+<./rollout_data> --compile`

-\* if it is not in the dataset then use this comment line:`https://github.com/ucb-bar/NeuroVectorizer/blob/94fc4e88ecf63dcae0f7860b969348ea29b8ae64/envs/neurovec.py#L126` instead of the line after.
+\* If it is not in the dataset then use the --new_train_data flag.

 Note that this command will raise `ray.exceptions.RayActorError: The actor died unexpectedly before finishing this task`.
-This error is due to killing the ray worker after inferencing all the files.
-Ignore this error.
+This error is due to killing the ray worker after inferencing all the files. **Ignore this error**.

+# The provided pretrained model:
+A very basic pretrained model is provided as three checkpoints under ./checkpoints that you can use to navigate and exercise. for example: you can run `python temp_rollout.py checkpoints/checkpoint_100/checkpoint-100 --rollout_dir "./tests" --compile`

 Please reach out to Ameer Haj Ali for any questions.